 Journey into Imagination Building | FutureWorld

 With or without the monorail, the Journey into Imagination Building combines bright colors and glass pyramids.
-Perfect for reflecting all sort of Florida weather.
-If you’re grabbing this picture in the springtime you can frame in the flower and garden spaces that are usually part of this picture if you step back a bit.
+Perfect for reflecting all sorts of Florida weather.
+If you’re grabbing this picture in the springtime you can frame it in the flower and garden spaces that are usually part of this picture if you step back a bit.

 The World Showcase

 Really, every country in the World Showcase is really beautiful, so at one point we’ll probably feature them all.
 But, for right now, we’re sharing favorite spots across the World Showcase, which you should definitely add to your photography bucket list.

 Featuring the Aztec pyramid we like this view best in the spring, with flowers on the trees.

 A true homage to the real Victoria Gardens in Canada combines a variety of colors, plants, and a small folly in the landscape!
 We love this view.
 It can be taken from the bridge to Le Cellier or from the midway in Canada.

 Longing for that photo in front of the Eiffel Tower, but haven’t made your way to Paris yet?
 The France Pavilion has you covered.
 Beautiful any time of year, this setting is stunning and it should be at the top of your Walt Disney World photo bucket list.